keremleo/Clarusway-Workshop/hands-on/flask-02-handling-routes-and-templates-on-ec2-linux2/README.md

 - Write a template html file named `evens.html` which shows a list of even numbers from 1 to 10 under `templates` folder

-- Create a folder named `static` under `hands-on/flask-02-handling-routes-and-templates-on-ec2-linux2` folder and create a text file named `mytext.txt` with *This is a text file in static folder* content.
+- Create a folder named `static` under `hands-on/flask-02-handling-routes-and-templates-on-ec2-linux2` folder and create a text file named `mytext.txt` with   content.

 - Add and commit all changes on local repo